CodeVistaPro/PowerBI_Portfolio/E-Commerce_Sales_Analysis/README.md

-# Blinkit Commerce BI Project
+# E-Commerce Sales Analysis

-This project represents a Power BI dashboard created for Blinkit, aimed at analyzing sales, item performance, outlet characteristics, and customer trends.
-The dashboard provides valuable insights into the grocery business's operational and sales metrics, empowering stakeholders to make informed decisions.
+## Project Overview

----
+The E-Commerce Sales Analysis project leverages Power BI to provide an interactive and visually engaging dashboard that delves into the performance of an e-commerce platform.
+The dashboard offers insights into total sales, product performance, customer reviews, and pricing trends to help businesses make data-driven decisions and optimize their strategies.

 ## Table of Contents
 1. [Project Objective](#project-objective)